snap-stanford/ogb/examples/lsc/pcqm4m-v2/README.md

 | MLP+Fingerprint     | 0.1753 | 0.1760 | 16.1M  | GeForce RTX 2080 (11GB GPU) |

 \* Test MAE is evaluated on the **hidden test-dev set.**

+## 3D graphs

+We further provide the equilibrium 3D graph structure for training molecules.
+The zipped folder can be downloaded **[here](http://ogb-data.stanford.edu/data/lsc/pcqm4m-v2_xyz.zip)** (2.7GB).
+The folder contains the xyz coordinate files of all the training molecules.
+For `i`-th molecule, the corresponding xyz file is `i.xyz`, e.g., xyz file of the 1234-th molecule is named `1234.xyz`.
+The community should feel free to exploit 3D structural information to improve their model performance.
+Note that 3D information is *not* provided for validation and test molecules, and test-time inference needs to be performed without explicit 3D information.

 ## References
 [1] Xu, K., Hu, W., Leskovec, J., & Jegelka, S. (2019).
 How powerful are graph neural networks?.
 ICLR 2019